 Poster design for the play 'De Pijnders’, which was loosely anchored on the phenomenon of men who carry heavy sacred statues around their villages each year, an old religious ritual that still exist all over Europe.
 Basically, the play was a story about suffering.

 So, for the play 'De Pijnders' I came up with the idea of the seesaw.
 This because I was wondering how an exercise machine would look like for these carriers of heavy religious statues.
 So I thought of a training device (100 x 600 x 700 cm), that could only be used by a group of people (actors), who had to keep the machine in balance, depending on where they would be standing in relation to each other…

 …Not only had the actors keep the seesaw in a balance according to the story of the play 'De Pijnders', they also had to carry around heavy training equipment, after all, this play was about training for a life of suffering...

 The whole play of 'De Pijnders' was underscored by the live music of composer/musician Jean-Yves Evrard.

 It wasn't the last time I worked on the conundrum that was wind.
-Although I did (and do) a lot of photography, I never used it as a work on its one.
+Although I did (and do) a lot of photography, I have never used it as a work in itself.
 But I did use it regularly as a basis for videos.
 Like in this video-installation 'Desert Wind'.